 Everyone loves to get their clothes out to the tailor and get it back just when they want them.
 The truth is that the time it takes to tailor a dress has varying time frames.
 Each seamstress/tailor will have different answers as to when your dress will be ready.
-So here is the thing, depending on the skill of your tailor, complexity of the dress, and style of the dress, it can span from a few hours up to 4 weeks to get it finished up and ready to wear.
+So if you want to know exactly how long does tailoring a dress take – here is the thing, depending on the skill of your tailor, complexity of the dress, and style of the dress, it can span from a few hours up to 4 weeks to get it finished up and ready to wear.

 Since you want to know how long it would take to get your dress tailored, here are a few things that make up the time spent when tailoring your clothing.

 - 1 Three Things That Determine How Long Does Tailoring a Dress Take